Owned and Operated by Denver Water

 Portable crafts allowed include kayaks, canoes and inflatable crafts.

 Only the south boat ramp may be used to launch small car top carried boats or small trailered boats.
-The south boat ramp is closed for the 2013 season.

 |Both lake and stream fishing is available.
 See Colorado Parks and Wildlife’s fishery survey summary for Antero.|